matthieuSolente/email-darkmode/README.md

 <![endif]-->
 ```

-### Fix Buttons Disappearing Into the Background in Dark Mode : Gmail App for iOS/Android / Outlook App for iOS/Android / Outlook for Mac / at Outlook.com
+### Fix Buttons Disappearing Into the Background in Dark Mode

+>This works on
+- :heavy_check_mark: Gmail App for iOS/Android
+- :heavy_check_mark: Outlook App for iOS/Android
+- :heavy_check_mark: Outlook for Mac
+- :heavy_check_mark: Outlook.com

 These email clients will keep your button dark but flip the body background to be dark as well.
 Suddenly, your dark button’s edges are invisible.